All About Podcasting

 For official Apple podcasting documentation, please visit:

-The CMS updates an iTunes-compatible XML file of your sermons (and/or articles) whenever a sermon is edited.
-The URL to this file must be submitted to iTunes for your podcast to be indexed by Apple.
+Ekklesia 360 updates an RSS feed of your sermons, articles, and blog posts whenever an item is edited or published.
+The URL to this feed file (ending in ".xml") must be submitted to iTunes for your podcast to be hosted by Apple.

-1. In the CMS, navigate to Outreach > Feeds.
+1. In the CMS, navigate to Connect > Feeds.

-2. Select the feed you wish to use and click the adjacent pencil icon to edit the feed.
+2. Select the existing content feed you wish to use for the podcast or create a new feed.

 Adding podcast artwork

-1. Go to Outreach > Feeds > and edit your sermon feed.
+1. Go to Connect > Feeds > Feed Title.

-2. Select an image file for the logo dropdown option.
+2. Select an image file in the dropdown option for Logo.

-To update your podcast artwork for the podcast directory, Apple prefers that you give the updated image a new file name to help iTunes know that the image has changed.
-If you simply replace the image with one of the same name, iTunes may never know that your logo image needs updating.
+To update an existing podcast image file, it is recommended that you give the updated image a new filename to help iTunes know that the image has changed.
+If the new image uses an identical name, iTunes may never know that the image needs updating.

 Artwork for individual podcast files

-The podcast artwork that appears on the user's device (iPhone/ iPad) when playing the media file is not automatically set as the podcast directory image.
-The artwork for individual podcast files needs to be set by embedding images into the podcast's media files themselves.
+The podcast artwork that appears on the user's actual device (the iPhone, iPad, or in the iTunes desktop interface) when playing the media file is not the same as your podcast directory image.
+The artwork for individual podcast files needs to be set by embedding images into the individual audio files themselves.

 You can do this in iTunes by:

-1. Selecting your podcast file in the iTunes library.
+1. Selecting your podcast audio file in the iTunes library.

-2. Right-clicking on the item and selecting "Get Info" from the context menu.
+2. Right-clicking on the item and selecting "Get Info" from the menu.

 How users can subscribe to your podcast